 The updated Welfare Code sets out a number of new requirements for pig producers, but for the vast majority, it should not be too onerous.
-It has not come into force yet; following a 40-day period in parliament, it will be formally approved by a Defra Minister and will come into force 21 days later.
-This is expected to happen early next year (2020) but a date has not yet been fixed.
+It will come into force on 1 March 2020.

 There are new elements, notably related to tail docking, enrichment and record keeping, as well as a clear signal from Government that it would like to see farrowing crates phased out over time.

 Useful links and information

 Tail Biting WebHAT: The Tail Biting WebHAT (Web based Husbandry Advisory Tool) provides information about the key risks in pigs and practical suggestions to help reduce them on-farm.
 It takes you through a series of steps, to repeat on an ongoing basis, to help you and your vet monitor and reduce the risks.

 Environmental enrichment for pigs: This guide aims to give practical advice to pig farmers surrounding the complex issue of providing suitable environmental enrichment to pigs.

 Defra code of practice for the welfare of pigs